Ciaran1981/geospatial-learn/docs/quickstart.rst

 Sentinel 2 data
 ---------------

-The following code will stack a set of Sentinel 2 bands into a single raster
+The following code will stack a set of Sentinel 2 bands into a single raster.
+The code uses the module 'geodata', which has a range of function for manipulating raster data.

 .. code-block:: python